Food Plot Herbicides and Weed Control Tips

 After grasses, pesky broadleaf species can and will wreak havoc on grass plots, and even out-compete some broadleaf plots.
 For this, there are two different application basis for broadleaf selective herbicides.
 One will kill most broadleaf species in grasses, the other will kill broadleaf species without affecting legumes.

 For Broadleaf weed control, 2,4-D and 2,4-DB (Butyrac) are commonly used.
 2,4-D is commonly used in grass species food plots, such as corn, wheat, oats, and rye.
 2,4-DB is significantly different in that it does not affect perennial legumes such as clover, alfalfa, and trefoil.
 Forage legumes and grasses are not sensitive to 2,4-DB but species such as chicory and brassicas are.
 The B is important!
 This is important to know when thinking of future weed control before planting a mix of species for your plot.
-Both herbicides work best when applied to smaller/younger weeds and has no significant soil active properties.
+Both herbicides work best when applied to smaller/younger weeds and have no significant soil active properties.
 Common symptoms on broad-leafed weeds after application will include stem twisting and Leaf strapping.
 Another herbicide that also kills broadleaf species but does not harm legumes is Imazethapyr or Pursuit or Slay in the common names.
 However, Imazethapyr is active in the ground and can affect other broadleaf species planted in the ground (like brassicas) up to 40 months after application.
 Be cautious of this!

 Fighting Off Negative Herbicide Effects

 A host of unintended herbicide effects can be witnessed after the fact on your food plot species.
 For example, 10 days after spraying both Clethodim and Butyrac 200 on a ladino white clover food plot, you see some of the clover leaves wilted and/or “burned up”.
 Herbicide damage does happen so it is important that you do what you can to manage it before your food plot is damaged too much.
 The most common form of herbicide damage we see is the “yellow flash” in soybeans food plots and corn food plots…this can often result in a yield drag of 5-10%!
-In soybeans in particular, Glyphosate can actually suppress the formation of nitrogen nodules meaning a reduction in nitrogen and yield.
+In soybeans, in particular, Glyphosate can actually suppress the formation of nitrogen nodules meaning a reduction in nitrogen and yield.
 While yield does not necessarily matter to food plotters as much as it would to farmers, an appropriate replacement for yield would be the attractiveness of the plot to deer.
 If your plot experiences herbicide damage, it will also most likely be experiencing a drop in nutrients, protein levels, and production…something deer definitely do select for.

 By adding PlotBoost a proprietary blend that acts as a plant enhancer, directly in with the herbicide application (in the same tank) you can now fight off these negative herbicide effects.
 PlotBoost comes in a 32 oz bottle and is mixed directly in the tank with the herbicide on a 32 oz per acre basis.
 PlotBoost not only stops the perceived 5-10% yield drag but “boosts” the food plot species above and beyond not only the herbicide drag but conventional fertilizers.
 It does this by increasing not only the nutrient and water uptake and utilization in your plants but also the biological interactions in the plant and soil.